FAQ For Healthcare Sites & Supervising Physicians

 The healthcare site/supervisor is responsible for:

-- recruiting potential Resident applicants for a position prior to the Resident applying for a Restricted Registration.
+- recruiting potential Resident applicants for a position.

-- satisfying themselves that the Resident’s training and experience meet the requirements of the Restricted Registration activities, and being willing to attest to that fact.
+- satisfying themselves that the Resident’s training and experience meet the requirements of the Restricted Registration activities, and being able to attest to that fact.

 - completing the Supervisor portion of the RR Program academic application indicating: